dixie-chick/PyBer_Analysis/README.md

 charts showcase relationshp between the type of city and number of drivers and riders as well as percentage of total fares of riders and drivers by type of city
 ## Devlopment
-### if you fail to plan, you plan to fail.
+### if you fail to plan, you plan to fail
-In the first analysis [Pyber.ipyng](http://localhost:8888/notebooks/PyBer_Analysis/Pyber.ipynb) very large data files
+In the first analysis [Pyber.ipyng](http://localhost:8888/notebooks/PyBer_Analysis/Pyber.ipynb) an exploratory analysis ran through some very large csv data files
+Using <<pd.merge>>, groupby()
+very large data files

 1. explortory analysis